 CEC installers are aware of components that the Clean Energy Council approves.

-This is, yet again, a crucial part of choosing accredited installers since it’s also part of the criteria to get rebates.
+This is, yet again, a crucial part of choosing accredited solar retailers or installers since it’s also part of the criteria to get rebates.
 These components include solar panels, inverters, and batteries.

-Beyond rebates, though, choosing to have CEC-approved components for your system also helps ensure that what you’re running is above Australia’s minimum standards.
+Beyond rebates, though, choosing to have CEC-approved components for your solar PV system also helps ensure that what you’re running is above Australia’s minimum standards.

 You get another layer of protection from the CEC.

-In case your installer doesn’t comply with the CEC’s guidelines and Australia’s standards, you can lodge a complaint against him/her.
+If your installer doesn’t comply with the CEC’s guidelines and Australia’s standards, you can lodge a complaint against them.
 As long as it’s backed up with proof and your complaints are within 5 years of installation, the CEC can dish out disciplinary actions.

 Conclusion

-Installing a solar system is a large and long-term investment for your home, so you should want to get it installed right.
+Installing solar panels is a large and long-term investment for your home, so you should want to get it installed right.
 With that said, I hope the 7 tips here help you find the right solar panel installer for your home.

 In a nutshell, though, it all comes down to asking for quotes from multiple installers, weighing your options to see which one gets you the most for your money, and choosing one that you trust the most.

-Whoever you choose, though, make sure they’re CEC-accredited to ensure that you’re qualified for rebates and that your system is up-to-par with Australia’s standards.
+Whoever you choose, though, make sure they’re CEC-accredited to ensure that you’re qualified for rebates and that your solar PV system is up-to-par with Australia’s standards.